AlejandroJuarezVazquez/Financial_Ratio_Analisis_NVIDIA/README.md

 # Cash Flow Analysis

-For the Cash Flow Analysis I repeated the process for extracting the information:
+For the Cash Flow Analysis, I repeated the process of extracting the information:

 ```python
 import yfinance as yf